| VARICOSE VEINSvascular.co.nz>varicose veins See also Varicose veins -

 the tissues around varicose veins (liposclerosis) are signs that more extensive

+tissue damage is occurring.
 Varicose ulceration - if the tissue damage

 becomes great enough, ulcers can develop in the skin just above the ankle.